 The Underland Chronicles

-Alexandra F.: We are all huge fans of Suzanne Collins' Hunger Games trilogy, so we were excited to read this, her debut five book children's series, for our family book club.
+Alexandra F. said: We are all huge fans of Suzanne Collins' Hunger Games trilogy, so we were excited to read this, her debut five book children's series, for our family book club.
 It's a great fantasy adventure story about a tween boy from NYC who falls down a mysterious chute in his apartment's laundry room into a fantastical land under the ground populated by gigantic mice, cockroaches, bats and other creatures, including a race of humans who have been there for centuries.
 Of course, he encounters many conflicts and adventures while he's down there - it's a fun read, and we enjoyed the whole series.

 Primary photo: Upparent